 Make sure the court has your current email and mailing address.
 They’ll need it to send you important information about your hearing or case conference.

-See the Provincial Court of BC Guide to Virtual Proceedings for more information about court proceedings during the pandemic.
+See the Provincial Court of BC Guide to Virtual Proceedings and Remote Attendance for more information about court proceedings during the pandemic.

 The following tips will help you prepare if you have to attend a virtual court proceeding.